 Normally a vented attic joined to the conditioned space ceiling should be modeled.
 It has ventilation to the outside determined by a user entered (and reported) ventilation rate.
-The software should provide an option for a sealed (unvented attic) through one or more inputs (e.g., setting attic ventilation rate to zero).
+The software should provide an option for a sealed (unvented attic) through one or more inputs (e.g., setting attic ventilation rate to none).
 The software should provide the user with the option to indicate insulation at the roof deck and gables and soffits through the same or more entries.
 The software must model the thermal behavior of attic space correctly under each condition and any ductwork in the attic must account for the attic conditions.
+Unless the air leakage rate of the sealed attic is tested, a default leakage rate of sealed attic spaces should be modeled as 0.12 times the rate used for attics with ventilation opening of 1/300.